YazanX86/luaexecutor222/readme.md

-This is a Lua executor link </button
+This is a Lua executor that is made for educational purposes and decompiled in a different way.
-                              frisc.com>